deepskystacker/DSS/Installers/README.txt

 21. Fix for incorrect output when Comet Stacking with SIMD (it just did a normal stack).

 22. Fix for some issues with the progress dialog.
 More to come.

+23. Ensure that the image list as always displayed when opening DSS.